davidj778/Active-Directory/README.md

 <h2>Stages</h2>

-- Intake
-- Assignment and Communication
+- Ensure Connectivity between the client and Domain Controller
+- Install Active Directory
+- In Active Directory Users and Computers (ADUC), create an Organizational Unit
+- Create a new employee named “John Doe” with the username of “john_admin”
-- Working the Issue
+- Add john_admin to the “Domain Admins” Security Group
-- Resolution

-<h2>Lifecycle Stages</h2>
+- Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\john_admin”

+<h2>Stages</h2>

 <p>
 <p>